Built around workflow pressure, not sector labels.

 Launch the workflow with measurement, adoption support, and exception handling before expanding to adjacent processes.

-If the workflow pressure is real, the implementation path should be too.
+If the workflow is slowing the team down, the implementation path should be concrete.

 Bring the workflow, systems, approval logic, and operating constraints into one briefing.
 That is the fastest path to a project that can survive rollout.